FUCE Summer School on

 Course IV is designed to arouse students’ curiosity and interests about the values that have been building the European people over time.
 European humanism can be understood as a coherent set of values and ideals which have shaped not only a specific vision of the world, but also a civilization characterized by peculiar social and institutional forms.
 Catholic social teaching is part of this humanistic social tradition and the result of the encounter between the Gospel and the different cultures which have shaped Europe.
 It is worthwhile to take a critical ethical look at the practical implementations of this same tradition over time towards ‘an integral ecology and the full development of humanity’.

 European values are being continually constituted within a particular socio-political context.
 What values and ideals inform the social structures of European society?
 What is the place of Catholic Social Teaching in European Social Humanism?
-This will be applied to cases on migration and cultural diversity.
-A return to similar cases in history will help us to understand the challenges and might offer possible solutions.
-We are living in in a time of social breakdown as described by Hobbes in ‘Of the Natural Condition of Mankind’ (1651) and are faced with the challenge to build a new social order.
 Do we need a new social contract?

-Course V – Governance, Democracy and Civic Engagement: Beyond Differences
+Course V – Creative Leadership and Civic Engagement in Action

 Organisers